fdduran/natural-lite/README.txt

 Natural Lite WordPress Theme is derived from Organic Natural WordPress Theme distributed by Organic Themes, Copyright 2016 Invulu, Inc.
 Organic Natural WordPress Theme is distributed under the terms of the GNU GPL.

+Note:

+The site title and site logo are not displayed at the same time.
+If a logo is added, the site title is hidden from display in its place.

 Image Credits